kelveden/ring-jwt/README.md

 * `leeway-seconds`: The number of seconds leeway to give when verifying the expiry/active from claims of the token (i.e. the `exp` and `nbf` claims).

-### Skipping auth for certain requests
-There may be occasions where you wish to bypass the auth layer provided by the `ring-jwt` middleware.
-To this end, the middleware recognises the following property in an incoming `req` map:

-* `:ring-jwt/skip-auth?` - if set to `true`, the `ring-jwt` middleware will effectively be skipped for this request - i.e. the incoming request will just be passed on to the next ring handler in the chain.

-Actually adding the value to the `req` map is left up to you but one way would be via ring middleware further up your chain - presumably one that is hooked into your router somehow.

 ## Other goodies